XianzheFan/XianzheFan.github.io/_pages/about.md

 Previously, I was fortunate to be advised by Professor [Chun Yu](https://pi.cs.tsinghua.edu.cn/lab/people/ChunYu/), Professor Weinan Shi at [Pervasive Interaction Lab](https://pi.cs.tsinghua.edu.cn/), Department of Computer Science and Technology, Tsinghua University.

-My research interests lie in Human-Computer Interaction (HCI).
+My research interests lie in Human-Centered AI and Computer Vision.
 I develop systems to reshape user *collaboration* and *communication* with LLM-based chatbots, uncovering interesting *insights*.
 I hope to utilize algorithms to achieve *human-AI alignment*, particularly focusing on values and intentions.

 I am particularly interested in the following topics: